Is it Safe to Buy Off Plan Properties in Thailand?

 - A final downside is you’re paying for a property for sometime before being able to benefit from living in it or renting it out, but patience is its own reward.

-Don’t be too discouraged by the negatives, let’s take a look at what you can do to minimise negatives and safeguard your investment as much as possible.
-You can find some of the investment properties in Phuket on our website.
-Also you can drop us a line if you have any questions.
-We’d be happy to answer all your questions free of charge or obligations.
+Don’t be too discouraged by the negatives, instead look at what you can do to minimize the downsides and safeguard your investment as much as possible.
+We’d be happy to answer all your questions and give a personal consultation free of charge or obligations.

 Do your due diligence!

-- Check out the developer and their previous developments.
+- Research the developer and their previous developments.
 This will not only help you with the developers financial standing (going with established developers is always more advisable) but can also help you get a feel for the aesthetics of your development, if similar to previous builds.

 - Research the Final Product – when looking into the developer look at previous builds and compare the outcome to their promotional materials.
 How accurate of their renderings?

-- Know what you’re getting – make sure what you are getting for your money is clearly laid out.
+- Clear terms – make sure what you are getting for your money is clearly laid out.

 - Title Deeds – does the developer have the necessary deeds?